-Under the chain principle, if an investor acquires statutory control of the first company, typically by acquiring or increasing its shareholding to over 50%, it will trigger a chain principle offer for the -second company if the criteria under either the substantiality test as set out in (a) above or the purpose test as set out in (b) are met.
-Calculation of the chain principle offer price The offer price should be calculated objectively taking into consideration the transacted price for shares in the first company and the relative value of the second company.
+Under the chain principle, if an investor acquires statutory control of the first company, typically by acquiring or increasing its shareholding to over 50%, it will trigger a chain principle offer for the second company if the criteria under either the substantiality test as set out in (a) above or the purpose test as set out in (b) are met.

+Calculation of the chain principle offer price

+The offer price should be calculated objectively taking into consideration the transacted price for shares in the first company and the relative value of the second company.
 The objective of the exercise is to establish how much of the price paid for the first company is attributable to its holding in the second.

 The mechanism for pricing chain principle offers may differ depending on the circumstances of each case.
 For companies that are asset-based, asset values are normally used to determine the chain principle offer price.
-Where there are non-controlling interests, the Executive will generally take the asset values to be the net assets less non-controlling interests (ie, equity attributable to owners of the company).
-In other situations, earnings may be a more important or relevant consideration.
-Parties and advisers should take into account all relevant factors, such as the nature of the businesses and assets involved, in determining a chain principle offer price and consult the Executive when in doubt.
-Pacpo formula In 1993, the Takeovers Panel considered the pricing mechanism of a chain principle offer by China Strategic Investment Limited for the shares of Pacpo Holdings Limited and Hong Kong Building and Loan Agency Limited.
+In other situations earnings may be a more important or relevant consideration.
+Parties and advisers should take into account all relevant factors such as the nature of businesses and assets involved in determining a chain principle offer price and consult the Executive when in doubt.

+Pacpo formula

+In 1993 the Takeovers Panel considered the pricing mechanism of a chain principle offer by China Strategic Investment Limited for the shares of Pacpo Holdings Limited and Hong Kong Building and Loan Agency Limited.
 The Panel adopted a step-by-step approach which is commonly referred to as the "Pacpo Formula".

 Set out below is an example of an offeror triggering a chain principle offer for an asset-based company:

-An Offeror acquires a 10% interest in Company A, increasing its shareholding from 45% to 55%.
-Company A holds 30% of Company B. (ie, 150,000 shares).
-Both Company A and Company B are engaged in property development and investment.
-The acquisition price is \$4.00 for each share in Company A. The net asset value (NAVThe net assets less non-controlling interests (if any) (NALNCI) of Company A is \$500,000 and that of Company B is \$400,000.
+An Offeror acquires a 10% interest in Company A increasing its shareholding from 45% to 55%.
+Company A holds 30% of Company B. Both Company A and Company B are engaged in property development and investment.

+The acquisition price is \$4.00 for each share in Company A. The net asset value (NAV) of Company A is \$500,000 and that of Company B is \$400,000.
 The total number of issued shares of Company A and Company B is 1,000,000 shares and 500,000 shares respectively.

-Steps to calculate the chain principle offer price for Company B:
+Steps to calculate chain principle offer price for Company B:

-- Determine the ratio reflecting the relative values of Company A and Company B - (a) The value of Company B attributable to Company A is calculated by multiplying the NAVNALNCI of Company B by the percentage shareholding of Company A in Company B: $400,000 \times 30\% = 120,000$ (b) A relativity ratio of 0.24 is obtained by dividing the value of Company B attributable to Company A (as a result of step (a) above) by the NAVNALNCI of Company A: \$120,000 / \$500,000 = 0.24 2.
-Determine the implied market capitalisation of Company A Based on the acquisition price of Company A's shares of \$4.00 per share, the implied market capitalisation of Company A is: $$4.00 \times 1,000,000 = $4,000,000.$ 3.
-Apportion the implied market capitalisation of Company A to Company B This is determined by multiplying the relativity ratio obtained in Step 1 with the implied market capitalisation of Company BA obtained in Step 2: $0.24 \times 4,000,000 = 960,000.$ 4.
-Translate into a per share price for Company B
+- 1. Determine the ratio reflecting the relative values of Company A and Company B - (a) The value of Company B attributable to Company A is calculated by multiplying the NAV of Company B by the percentage shareholding of Company A in Company B:

+(b) A relativity ratio of 0.24 is obtained by dividing the value of Company B attributable to Company A (result of step (a) above) by the NAV of Company A:

+2. Determine the implied market capitalisation of Company A

+Based on the acquisition price of Company A's shares of \$4.00 per share, the implied market capitalisation of Company A is:

+3. Apportion the implied market capitalisation of Company A to Company B

+This is determined by multiplying the relativity ratio obtained in Step 1 with the implied market capitalisation of Company B obtained in Step 2:

+4. Translate into a per share price for Company B

-The implied market capitalisation of Company B obtained in Step 3 relates to the total number of shares held by Company A in Company B (i.e.ie.
-150,000).
+The implied market capitalisation of Company B obtained in Step 3 relates to the total number of shares held by Company A in Company B (i.e. 150,000).
 The price for each Company B share is therefore: